debdeepbh/ml/notes/README.md

 # Automatic differentiation

+See [this](https://jcallaham.github.io/blog/2024/01/04/custom-ad-part-1.html) for a mathematical discussion on VJP and JVP.

 The minimization problems are set up using the loss function, which is a **composition** of several functions $g^1: \R^4 \to \R^n$, $g^2: \R^n \to \R^n$, and $g^3: \R^n \to \R$

 \begin{align*}